 - Knead on a low setting for 10 minutes until the dough is smooth and elastic.
 Alternatively, mix by hand and knead for 10 to 15 minutes.

 - Transfer dough to an oiled mixing bowl and cover.
-Leave to prove for an hour or until doubled in size.
+Leave in a warm place to prove for an hour or until doubled in size.

 - Place your dough onto a lightly floured work surface and divide into 6 equally sized balls (approx 150g each)

-- Cover with a damp tea towel and leave for ten minutes while you preheat your cast iron griddle pan to a medium to high heat.
+- Cover with a damp tea towel and leave for ten minutes while you preheat your cast iron griddle / pan.

 - Preheat a heavy based frying pan or cast iron griddle on a medium to high heat for at least 5 minutes.